-Observe that the monomials divisible by $x_0$ in the monomial basis of an $m$-truncation ideal $J$ (if any) are in degree $m$.
-Therefore, for every $x^\gamma \in \cN(J)_{\geq m}$ we have $x_0^t x^\gamma \in \cN(J)$ for every $t\geq 0$.
-We emphasize that the truncation degree $m$ can be any positive integer.
+Observe that the monomials divisible by $x_0$ in the monomial basis of a $m$-truncation ideal $J$ (if any) are of degree $m$.
+Therefore, by Proposition \ref{diverse}, different $m$-truncation ideals define different projective schemes.
+We emphasize that a priori the truncation degree $m$ can be any positive integer.
 We will discuss special values of $m$ later in the paper.

 We now describe the relations among marked functors (resp.~schemes) corresponding to different truncations of the same saturated strongly stable ideal $J$.
-We will prove that for integers $m$ larger than a suitable degree depending on $J$, the $J_{\geq m}$-marked schemes are all isomorphic.
+We will prove that for sufficiently large integers $m$, the $J_{\geq m}$-marked schemes are all isomorphic.
 However, the construction of $\MFScheme{J_{\geq m}}$ given in Theorem \ref{th:mfRepresentable} depends on $m$ since we obtain it as a closed subscheme of an affine space whose dimension increases with $m$.
-From a computational point of view it will be convenient to choose among isomorphic marked schemes that corresponding to the minimal value of $m$, while for other applications higher values of $m$ can be more convenient.
+From a computational point of view it will be convenient to choose, among isomorphic marked schemes, the one corresponding to the minimum value of $m$, while for other applications higher values of $m$ can be more convenient.

-In order to compare $J_{\geq m}$-marked bases in $A[\xx]$ for different values of $m$ we refer to Proposition \ref{diverse}.
+In order to compare $J_{\geq m}$-marked bases in $A[\xx]$ for different values of $m$, we refer to Proposition \ref{diverse}.
 By associating to a marked basis the scheme it defines, we will identify $I=(F_{J_{\geq m}})\in \MFFunctor{J_{\geq m}}(A)$ and $I'=(G_{J_{\geq m'}})\in \MFFunctor{J_{\geq m'}}(A)$ when $\Proj A[\xx]/I=\Proj A[\xx]/I'$ in $\PP^n_A$, i.e.~when $I_{\geq s}=I'_{\geq s}$, for $s\gg 0$.
 By Theorem \ref{th:markedSetChar}\emph{(\ref{it:markedSetChar_iii})} and Proposition \ref{prop:markedSetExists}\emph{(\ref{it:markedSetExists_ii})}, this is equivalent to $\widetilde{F}_{J_{\geq m}}^{(s)}=\widetilde{G}_{J_{\geq m'}}^{(s)}$ for $s\gg 0$.